1. Data protection

 The data is stored in the log files of our system.
 This data is only needed for the analysis of possible errors.
 The legal basis for the temporary storage of data and log files is Art.
 6 para.
 1 lit. f GDPR in the EU.
 The temporary storage of the IP address by the system is necessary to enable the Website to be delivered to the user’s computer.
 For this purpose, the user’s IP address must remain stored for the duration of the session.
 The storage in log files is done to ensure the functionality of the Website.
 In addition, the data serves us to optimize the Website and to ensure the security of our information technology systems.
 An evaluation of the data for marketing purposes does not take place in this context and no conclusions are drawn about your person.
 The data processing for the provision of the Website and the storage of the data in log files is absolutely necessary for the operation of the Website.
 Consequently, there is no possibility of objection on the part of the user.

 You can contact us via our contact forms, via e-mail or by mail.
 Your details from the inquiry, including the contact details you provide there, will be stored by us solely for the purpose of processing the inquiry and in the event of follow-up questions.
-The data will not be passed on to third parties in this context.

 The legal basis for the processing of the data is Art.
 6 para.
 1 lit. f GDPR in the EU.
 Our interest in answering your inquiry outweighs your interest; since you are writing to us, an answer is also in your interest and you are aware that we must process your data in order to answer your inquiry.
 If the e-mail contact aims at the conclusion of a contract, the legal basis for processing is Art.
 6 para.
 1 lit. b GDPR in the EU.